-Zi Sha clay from the delta of Yangtze River, Yixing, has excellent porosity and heat retaining properties that significantly improve the taste of tea when compared to tea made in glass, porcelain or glazed teapots.
-The clay is made of the mixture of kaolin, quartz, and mica, with a high content of iron oxide.
+The most popular among Yxing clays (ZiSha) from the delta of Yangtze River, Zi Ni clay, has excellent porosity and heat retaining properties that significantly improve tea taste compared to tea made in glass, porcelain, glazed teapots, or even other ZiSha.
+The clay is made of a mixture of kaolin, quartz, and mica, with a high iron oxide content.
 The texture is somewhat sandy.

 Size: 3.5 x 3.9inch / 9 x 10cm

-Volume: 4.2oz / 125ml
+Capacity: 4.2oz / 125ml

 NOTE: Gaiwan and other teaware (especially those made of clay) easily absorb taste and aromas and should never be washed using detergents.